 Analysis: A telefilm based on Martin Caidin’s best-selling 1972 science fiction novel Cyborg, The Six Million Dollar Man film was a ratings smash and was quickly followed by two more telefilms: Wine, Women & War (1973) and Solid Gold Kidnapping (1973).
 When both of the follow-up telefilms were equally successful, “The Six Million Dollar Man” was quickly green-lit as a mid-season weekly series in spring of ’74 and became an instant hit with viewers, running for five successful seasons and spawning an equally popular spin-off series, The Bionic Woman.
 Lee Majors as Austin became one of the true television icons of the seventies, and remains a common pop culture reference on today’s television and in current movies even nearly 40 years since this initial made-for-TV adventure.
 Even elements of the weekly series such as the use of slow motion for the “bionic” feats of strength and the unique “bionic” sound effects (neither of which are utilized in this first film, interestingly) have become instantly recognizable and frequently parodied pop culture trademarks that are well known to even contemporary teenagers and young adults who were not yet born when the series originally aired.

-Yet, of course, this initial telefilm was produced and aired before any of that future success occurred, and it predictably has a different feel from the now-familiar weekly series that followed.
+Yet, of course, this initial telefilm was produced and aired before any of that future success occurred, and it refreshingly has a different feel from the more upbeat, action oriented weekly series that followed.
 Although described by many as a “loose” adaptation of Caidin’s novel, I actually find that the first half of the telefilm actually follows Caidin’s text with reasonable accuracy.
 This film does not shy away from the darker, more serious aspects of the novel’s themes, such as Steve’s understandable contempt for being treated as a machine by his superiors and even his unsuccessful suicide attempt – elements that would never be referenced and all but glossed over in the weekly series.
 This also keeps the original agency name of “OSO” from the original novel (which would be changed to Office of Scientific Intelligence – “OSI” – in the weekly series), although Steve is oddly made a civilian astronaut in this film rather than an Air Force Colonel as in the novel (starting with the second telefilm and throughout the weekly series, Steve would regain the military background of the novel).

 The telefilm only significantly differs from the novel in the second half, where Steve’s initial mission for the OSO has been completely re-written.
 In last half of the novel, Steve is partnered with a female OSO agent and is sent off to the Middle East to fight extremism.
 In the telefilm, Austin is now sent on a solo mission to Saudi Arabia to execute the more tradition mission of rescuing an important individual who is being held prisoner.
-In more arbitrary changes, the film sees Steve’s right arm replaced with a bionic limb instead of his left arm as in the novel (for practicality as Majors is right-handed), his bionic eye is now used as a telescope and for night-vision rather than as a mere camera as in the novel (though his bionic eye is strangely not utilized in this first adventure), and the term “bionic limb” and “bionic eye” is used instead of the novel’s terminology of “bionics limb” and “bionics eye” (most likely because it sounded better and was less awkward for the actors to say).
+In more arbitrary changes, the film sees Steve’s right arm replaced with a bionic limb instead of his left arm as in the novel (for practical reasons as Majors is right-handed), his bionic eye is now used as a telescope and for night-vision rather than as a mere camera as in the novel (though his bionic eye is strangely not utilized in this first adventure), and the term “bionic limb” and “bionic eye” is used instead of the novel’s terminology of “bionics limb” and “bionics eye” (most likely because it sounded better and was less awkward for the actors to say).

 The telefilm also differs from the eventual weekly series in several ways.
 In addition to the “OSO/OSI” change, Richard Anderson’s Oscar Goldman (a lead character in both the original novel and the following TV series) is not present, but a similar character named Oliver Spencer (played by veteran character actor Darren McGavin) is featured for the first and only time in the series.
 This is also the only time that Dr. Wells was played by Martin Balsam, as the part was re-cast with Alan Oppenheimer in the future series on a reoccurring basis, and eventually re-cast again with Martin E. Brooks (my favorite of the three) when Dr. Wells became a regular character on the series.
 Also, as mention in the introductory paragraph, the weekly series’ trademark sound effects and iconic “slow-motion” running sequences were not yet incorporated into the action at this point, which will seem more than a little odd to fans of the weekly series who have never seen this original telefilm before.